Opens for applications 10 February

 Priority will be given to applicants with a strong and relevant professional background and demonstrated leadership experience.

-- A motivation letter: you must use the SISGP form for motivation letter 2019/2020.
+- A motivation letter: you must use the SISGP form for motivation letter 2020/2021.
 You need to fill in and upload the motivation letter as a PDF-file on the application portal during the application period.
+The form will be uploaded here by the end of January 2020.

-- A Curriculum Vitae (CV): you must use the SISGP template for CV 2019/2020 and the CV should not exceed three pages.
+- A Curriculum Vitae (CV): you must use the SISGP form for CV 2020/2021 and the CV should not exceed three pages.
 It’s up to you to decide which parts are relevant for your application.
 Additional pages will not be considered.

 - A copy of your passport: your personal data including name, citizenship and photograph must be shown clearly.
 Copy of passport should be included together with the CV as a last fourth page.
 It is your responsibility to ensure that you have a copy of your valid passport to include.